 Indoor positioning

 ArcGIS IPS is an indoor positioning system that allows you to locate yourself and others inside a building in real time.
 Similar to GPS, it puts a blue dot on indoor maps and uses location services to help you navigate to any point of interest or destination.
+In addition, ArcGIS IPS supports:

-• Real-time indoors location tracking and sharing
+• Location tracking and sharing

-• Real-time indoor location data collection
+• Location data collection

 Indoor positioning in a mobile app